-1. Preliminary Development and Works Proposal Meeting with GACJT
+Preliminary Development and Works Request

-All proponents are expected to request a Preliminary Development and Works Proposal Meeting (Development Proposal meeting) with GACJT via the CEO.
-This should occur before formally undertaking consultations or submitting a Development Application.
+All proponents are expected to send a Preliminary Development and Works Request (Development Proposal Request) to GACJT via email to subleasing@gacjabiru.com.au (refer Attachment A).
+This should occur before formally undertaking consultations or submitting a Development Application (if a Development Application is required).

-This meeting is the first step in obtaining GACJT and Mirarr Traditional Owner support for proposed developments, infrastructure projects and remediation works.
+This provision of project information is the first step in obtaining GACJT and Mirarr Traditional Owner support for proposed developments, infrastructure projects and remediation works.

-Development Proposal meetings are intended to identify information and approval requirements, provide advice on Mirarr Traditional Owner consultation requirements including any costs, and consider potential design issues and possible solutions based on a preliminary assessment.
-This meeting may result in the following:
+Development Proposal Requests are intended to identify information and approval requirements, provide advice on Mirarr Traditional Owner consultation requirements including any costs, and consider potential design issues and possible solutions based on a preliminary assessment.
+This request may result in the following:

-- (1) GACJT preliminary approval (this is approval to proceed subject to formal approval for a sub-lease and formal development approval in accordance with the Masterplan) or - (2) A GACJT request for further information or a revised proposal.
+- (1) GACJT preliminary approval (this is approval to proceed subject to formal approval for a sub-lease and formal development approval in accordance with the Masterplan); or - (2) A GACJT request for further information or a revised proposal.